RubixDev/modrinth-auto-feature/README.md

+# !!!
+Archival Notice !!!

+The functionality of this GitHub action is already part of Modrinth itself.
+See RubixDev/modrinth-auto-feature#1 for more information.

-# Modrinth Auto Feature action
+## Modrinth Auto Feature action

 A GitHub Action to automatically feature the most relevant mod versions on Modrinth.